Kru301019/SQL-Analysis-for-Maritime-Operations/README.md

 # About the Project
 This project focuses on analyzing operational and financial data for a fictional maritime services company (Solent).
 Using PostgreSQL, I designed a normalized relational database and wrote analytical SQL queries to generate actionable business insights.

-The goal of the project is not system development, but business analysis — understanding revenue patterns, customer behaviour, service utilization, and operational efficiency through structured data.
+The goal of the project is business analysis — understanding revenue patterns, customer behaviour, service utilization, and operational efficiency through structured data.

 # Data Model & Design